 MU PCOR staff and patient advisors are collaborating in a number of ways on local, regional and national projects.
 In the latest collaborative project David Mehr is part of a Mizzou team working on the ADAPTABLE aspirin trial (Aspirin Dosing: A Patient-centric Trial Assessing Benefits and Long-term Effectiveness) funded by the Patient-Centered Outcomes Research Institute (PCORI).
 This is the first study utilizing data from the PCORnet clinical research network.

-MU PCOR seminars present topics on PCOR-related research information.
+MU PCOR seminars presented topics on PCOR-related research information.
 Center staff and faculty also collaborate with the Department of Family and Community Medicine to support the online Master of Science in Academic Medicine degree, lending technical, program and instructional assistance.